100 Celsius in Fahrenheit — the Boiling Point in Fahrenheit

-The answer, the calculation, why altitude changes it, and what it means for cooking.
+The answer, the calculation, why altitude changes the boiling point, and a full cooking temperature chart.

 100°C=212°F

-Boiling point of water at sea level (standard atmospheric pressure)
+Boiling point of water — at sea level

-Need to convert a different temperature?
-Use the instant Celsius → Fahrenheit converter →
+Need a different temperature?
+Instant Celsius → Fahrenheit converter →

 The Calculation